Skip to main content

 Dr. Malayil received a PhD in Toxicology and Environmental Health Sciences from the University of Maryland School of Public Health and a Master of Science in Toxicology from the University of Georgia School of Public Health.
 She also holds a Master of Science in Microbiology and a Bachelor of Science degree with a triple major in Chemistry, Zoology and Microbiology from Bangalore and Mangalore University, India.

 Her research interests lie in the fields of environmental health, food safety, water quality and human infectious diseases.
-For her doctoral work, she explored the metabolically-active bacterial communities in nontraditional irrigation water samples (reclaimed water, surface waters and rooftop harvested rainwater), soil and produce from the Mid-Atlantic region by coupling DNA labelling and next-generation sequencing techniques.
+For her doctoral work, she explored the metabolically-active bacterial communities in nontraditional irrigation water samples (reclaimed water, surface waters and rooftop harvested rainwater), soil and produce from the Mid-Atlantic region by coupling DNA labeling and next-generation sequencing techniques.
 She also evaluated culture-dependent and -independent methods to detect metabolically-active pathogenic and non-pathogenic Vibrio species in nontraditional irrigation water sources in the Mid-Atlantic region.

 PhD, Toxicology and Environmental Health, 2019